mmkaram/nixos/README.md

 - Get railsy to work
 - Preview pdfs in ranger
 - run this on first build `sudo chown -R $USER /etc/nixos` because I'm tired of always having to use sudo when I first reconfigure a system
+- fix ranger file browser
+- add ranger like app that can filter through open windows